- Diversity, Equity, & Inclusion

 Please use the CSDCAS Application System to find the University of Kentucky CSD Application. https://csdcas.liaisoncas.com/applicant-ux/#/login

 While the minimum admission requirement is a 3.0 GPA out of a possible 4.0, the average GPA of students selected for our program is 3.8.
 Currently, there is no GRE requirement.
 Our admission decisions are based on a composite of information about the applicant, not merely one factor.
 The composite includes but is not limited to:

-Our application portal will open by October 15, 2020.
-Applications for both Traditional Master's Program and Pre-Requisite/Master's Program will be due on January 15, 2021.
+Our application in the CSDCAS portal will by live by October 15th.
+Applications for both Traditional Master’s Program and Pre-Requisite/Master’s Program will be due on February 1, 2024.

 (Please note: Application materials received after the posted deadline will not be considered in admission review.)

 Our application through CSDCAS will require the following:

 CSDCAS must verify all official transcripts from anywhere credit has been earned.
 Applicants that submit transcripts in the fall will have an opportunity to submit updated fall transcripts after they receive official grades, and CSDCAS will reverify them.
 More information can be found on the CSDCAS Applicant Help Center page.
 You MUST be a verified applicant by the deadline to be reviewed for admittance to our program.